-But as we get further into the 21st century, carriers and brokers will need smarter tools in addition to analog load boards.
-Regardless how analog load boards will be used in the future, they will need to work with all of the technology that is emerging - not against it.
+But as the industry continues to progress forward, carriers and brokers will need smarter tools in addition to analog load boards.
+Regardless how analog load boards will be used in the future, they will need to work with all of the technology that is emerging – not against it.

-Load boards are a software created to make this industry easier.
-New load boards (or existing ones) will catch up to new demands, like smart matching, carrier vetting, broker vetting and carrier tracking.
-A load board will need to work directly with all the other software in the industry.
-Load boards need to connect the industry, not further fragment it.
+New load boards (or existing ones) will catch up to new demands, like smart matching, carrier and broker vetting, and carrier tracking.
+And additionally, load boards must connect the industry together, not further fragment it.